oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

    `<VBS_instance_OCID>` is the OCID of the VB Studio instance, as shown on the instance's Instance Info tab.

-   If a policy exists for your VB Studio instance, select the policy and make sure it includes all the preceding statements.
-If it's missing a statement:
+   If a policy exists for your VB Studio instance:

       a.
-Click **Edit Policy Statements**.
+Select the policy on the Policies page and click the **Statements** tab.

       b.
+Make sure the policy definition includes all the preceding statements.

+      c.
+If a statement is missing, click **Edit Policy Statements**.

+      d.
 Select **Advanced** under Policy Builder, then add the missing policy statement in the text area.

-      c.
+      e.
 Click **Save Changes**.

 ## Task 4: Access VB Studio